 • If subscribers signed up for a newsletter and they receive regular, salesy product pitches, it’s likely they will unsubscribe.
 However, they would probably embrace subtle product updates as a small percentage of the overall content delivered to them via email.

-• In contrast, if subscribers signed up for a newsletter, and later signed up for notification of extremely hot sales promotions, it’s likely they’ll be glad to receive well-designed product pitches with some salesy language.
+• In contrast, if subscribers signed up for a newsletter, and later signed up for notification of extremely hot sales promotions, they’ll likely be glad to receive well-designed product pitches with some salesy language.

 Email Marketing Automation